dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-values.md

 The body of the request is a JSON-LD document in the
 @ref:[complex API schema](introduction.md#api-schema), specifying the resource's IRI and type, the resource property, and the content of the value.
-The representation of the value is the same as when it is returned in a `GET` request, except that its IRI is not given.
+The representation of the value is the same as when it is returned in a `GET` request, except that its IRI and `knora-api:attachedToUser` are not given.
 For example, to create an integer value:

 ```jsonld
 {